9TEVE-O/9TEVE-O/README.md

 ## 🧑‍💻 About Me

 I build systems that think, automate, and scale.
-My work sits at the intersection of **AI/ML pipelines**, **intelligent automation**, and **security-conscious engineering** — with a focus on tools that actually ship and solve real problems.
+My work sits at the intersection of **AI/ML pipelines**, **intelligent automation**, and **security-conscious engineering**—with a focus on tools that actually ship and solve real problems.

 - 🤖 Fascinated by AI agents, RAG pipelines, and LLM orchestration
-- ⚙️ Automation-first mindset: if it's done twice, it should be scripted
+- ⚙️ Automation-first mindset: if it's done twice, it should be scripted.
-- 🔐 Security-aware by default — treating data as untrusted, systems as adversarial
+- 🔐 Security-aware by default—treating data as untrusted, systems as adversarial
 - 🚀 Always exploring the edge of what's possible with dev tooling and web performance

 ---